 Types of Degrees Human Sciences Business Services Majors Are Getting

 The following table lists how many human sciences business services graduations there were in 2018-2019 for each degree level.

 What Human Sciences Business Services Majors Need to Know

-In an O*NET survey, human sciences business services majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to human sciences business services and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Human Sciences Business Services Majors

 This major prepares you for careers in which these knowledge areas are important: